 What you get:

-- An editable score you can work on right away
+- An immediately usable editable score

 - The same Flat editor you already know